cheme/mydht/blog/process.md

   }
 ```

-In fact an unsafe single value buffer should be fine as currently we unyield on each send of command that is not mandatory so we would keep it with the VecDeque (optimizing this way is still possible but low value in our case).
-Ideally NoChannel should be use but it requires to change unyield function to allow an optional command (currently this could be good as we systematically unyield on each send).
+In fact an unsafe single value buffer should be fine as currently we unyield on each send of command : this is not mandatory so we would keep it the generic safe VecDeque choice (optimizing this way is still doable but low value in our case).
+Ideally 'NoChannel' (disabled channel struct) should be use but it requires to change unyield function to allow an optional command (currently this could be good as we systematically unyield on each send).

-Those local handle do not have WeakHandle, this illustrate the way message passing will switch : without handle the other services (eg 'GlobalDest' containing optional api HandleSend) will send ApiCommand to MainLoop which will proxy it, with a WeakHande like for MpscChannel, the other service can send directly (cf optional weakhandle for spawn handle).
+Those local handle do not have WeakHandle, this illustrate the way message passing will switch : without weak handle the other services (eg 'GlobalDest' containing optional api HandleSend) will send ApiCommand to MainLoop which will proxy it, with a WeakHande like for MpscChannel, the other service can send directly (cf optional weakhandle for spawn handle in previous post).
 ```rust
 pub struct GlobalDest<MC : MyDHTConf> {
   pub mainloop : MainLoopSendIn<MC>,